glmck13/PBX-My-Home/PBX.md

 ## Install Asterisk and FreePBX
 Once your server is running, download a copy of freepbx17.sh from this repository, and scp it to the root account on your server.
 The script installs Asterisk 20 and FreePBX 17 on the system.
 It’s based on the [instructions posted on Sangoma’s website](https://sangomakb.atlassian.net/wiki/spaces/FP/pages/10682545/How+to+Install+FreePBX+17+on+Debian+12+with+Asterisk+20).

-Before running the script, you first need to update the file with the IP address of your broadband router.
+Before running the script, you first need to update the file with the IP address of the broadband router in your home.
 Edit the file and look for the line at the end that reads:
 ```
  # -A INPUT -s XXX.XXX.XXX.XXX -j ACCEPT
 ```
-Replace “XXX…” with your IP address of your home broadband router, remove the comment character at the front, save the file, then make it executable.
+Replace “XXX…” with your IP address of your router, remove the comment character at the front, save the file, then make it executable.
 Launch the script.

 You’ll run the script twice.
 The first time around the script applies Debian updates and installs a collection of prerequisite packages needed by Asterisk and FreePBX.
 After this completes it asks if you want to reboot.
 Respond (y)es on the first run, wait for the server to come back online, ssh back in, and run freepbx17.sh a second time.
 After checking all the prerequisites have been installed, the script asks if you want to reboot again.
 Respond (n)o this time, so that the script proceeds with downloading compiling, and installing Asterisk, then downloading and installing FreePBX.
 When asked to select modules during the Asterisk build, just accept the defaults.
 After Asterisk and FreePBX are up and running, the script configures the iptables firewall in the server.
 When asked if you want to save the current IPv4/IPv6 firewall rules, just respond no.  That’s it!
 When you get a command prompt, reboot the server, and ssh back in after it comes back online (this confirms you entered your correct IP address in the firewall!)